 Homepage Gallery History Artist Information e-mail

 Mainly, keep in mind that as artists we have all designated a part of our lives to the enrichment of human culture.
 In this sense we are all working together.
 To make a contribution to a competition that enables some artists to show their works is a noble and worthwhile cause.
 However, we must remain aware that the nature of the capitalist society in which we live is one that encourages exploitation.
 While artists should participate in activities that are helpful to one another, we must remain wary of those who would use artists to help only themselves at our expense.

 Finally, when entering a competition follow the prospectus carefully.
 Do not try to bend the rules.
-If the entry guidelines say send only four slides, send only four.
-Sending extra slides may not be looked upon favorably by the jurors.
-If there is a fee for a minimum number of slides and a charge for additional slides, send only the minimum - or at the most a few extra.
-Some artists spend a lot of money to send whole sheets of slides thinking that this will increase their chances, yet it may not.
-Four, six or eight slides are enough for any juror to decide if they like your work and to send more than this is a waste of money.
-Also - the initial weeding out phase of any competition jury is done with a light box, not a projector.
-Make sure that your slides are well taken and easy to read when viewed in this manner, if not they may not make it to the projector phase.
+If the entry guidelines says to send only four images, send only four.
+Sending extra images may not be looked upon favorably by the jurors.
+If there is a fee for a minimum number of images and a fee for additional images, submit only what you need to adequately represent your work.
+Some artists spend a lot of money to send a large number of images thinking that this will increase their chances, yet it may not.
+Four, six or eight images are enough for any juror to decide if they like your work and to send more than this is a waste of money.
+Also, some artists will try through telephone calls or through repeated emails to make personal contact with the gallery management or jurors thinking this will increase the probability of being selected.
+This could have the opposite effect, it is best to let your artwork speak for itself.

+Homepage Gallery History Artist Information e-mail